How local services are affected by the coronavirus pandemic

 Check how housing services are currently affected.

-Seven of the borough's main libraries are now open for browsing.
-Please be aware that wearing face coverings inside libraries is mandatory and social distancing measures will be in place.
-This means that people may have to queue outside the library.
-Following official advice, all returned books are being quarantined for 72 hours before being put back on shelves.
+Ten of the borough's main libraries are now open for unlimited browsing.
+Please be aware that wearing face coverings inside libraries is strongly encouraged and some social distancing measures will remain in place.

 Please check our Libraries pages for further information.